ServiceNow Cloud Observability (formerly Lightstep)

 Nobl9 Webβ

-Follow the instructions below to create your SLOs with ServiceNow Cloud Observability in the UI:
+Follow the instructions below to create your SLOs with ServiceNow Cloud Observability on the Nobl9 Web:

 - Threshold metric